 6. Review the video.
 When you think you’re done editing, watch the video several times.
 If something doesn’t hit you right, correct it.
 If everything looks good, get it rendered and sent out!

-POV videos not only spotlight amazing athletic feats, they are often set in awe-inspiring and majestic locations.
+POV videos not only spotlight amazing athletic feats, but they are also often set in awe-inspiring and majestic locations.
 When the backdrop is as impressive as the sport, consider the surrounding terrain when choosing camera angles and mounting options to maximize visual intensity.